Atigeo/jupyterhub/templates/jupyterhub-instructions.md

 You should see an error message.

 Using EditThisCookie (installed above) add the cookie "Authorization" with any value inside it (make it a session cookie so it doesn't go away).
 Otherwise, some javascript is going to notice that you're not having an active webseal cookie and will redirect you to the logout_path in the jupyterhub_config (which is usually /pkmslogout).

+## Troubleshooting
+If the server gets an exception trying to index a string with the index 'username' that can mean that the authenticator class is incorrect.
+This can happen when the config file does not load correctly.
+Check the pathname in the -f argument of jupyterhub.

+## What is this ??

     name: jupyter-hub-token-datas1
     value: 2|1:0|10:1470319260|24:jupyter-hub-token-datas1|44:ZTI0YmVhN2E4YjNhNDc2YWEyMmU2ZGViMmUxN2JkZDY=|1b9ea97df512a3ace6e21b2446340d380ae85b8fb9ea91e39fc36bf27b14c924